Nissan Leaf electric motor, performance & top speed

 Nissan Leaf electric motor, 0-62mph and acceleration

 The standard Leaf’s motor produces a not-inconsiderable 147bhp and 320Nm of torque, putting it in a similar league to many 2.0-litre diesel engines.
-The difference is that the Leaf (and most electric cars, in fact) generates that torque from a standstill, so you can access the full force of the motor all at once, delivering a strong burst of acceleration that you don’t get in equivalent diesels.
+The difference is that the Leaf, like all electric cars, generates that torque from a standstill, so you can access the full force of the motor all at once, delivering a strong burst of acceleration that you don’t get in equivalent diesels.

-Consequently, the standard Leaf takes just 8.6 seconds to cover the 0-62mph performance benchmark, although top speed is just 89mph, the longer-range Leaf e+ improves on this slightly, taking the power output up to 217bhp, the top speed up to 98mph and the 0-62mph time down to 7.3 seconds.
+Consequently, the standard Leaf takes just 7.9 seconds to cover the 0-62mph sprint, although top speed is just 89mph in the interests of preserving range.
+The bigger-battery Leaf e+ improves on this slightly, taking the power output up to 215bhp, the top speed up to 98mph and the 0-62mph time down to 6.9 seconds.

-It’s not just the way the Leaf goes that impresses – how it stops is worthy of note, too.
-There are two selectable drive modes, B and ECO, which progressively increase the input of the regenerative braking.
+It’s not just the way the Leaf goes that impresses – how it stops is noteworthy, too.
+There are two selectable drive modes, B and ECO, which progressively increase the force of the regenerative braking.
 When you slow down, this recoups power that would otherwise be wasted and directs it back to the electric motor.

-Other cars have similar systems, but the 'E-Pedal' is the real standout in the Leaf.
-Effectively, it boosts regenerative braking to such an extent that it’s possible to drive using one pedal.
-Pressing the pedal to go faster is intuitive, but releasing it to actively slow takes a bit of getting used to, and the sudden change in brake response if you turn E-Pedal off can be alarming – you need a surprising amount of force to stop the Leaf from creeping if you haven’t got E-Pedal activated.
+Other cars have similar systems, but Nissan's 'e-Pedal' is a real standout of the Leaf.
+Effectively, it boosts regenerative braking to such an extent that it’s almost possible to drive using one pedal.
+Pressing the pedal to go faster is intuitive, but releasing it to actively slow takes a bit of getting used to, and the sudden change in brake response if you turn e-Pedal off can be alarming – you need a surprising amount of force to stop the Leaf from creeping if you haven’t got this system activated.
 The efficiency rewards are worth the effort, certainly, but we prefer the more intuitive wheel-mounted paddle system (that simply toggles up and down the brake modes) that's similar to what rivals like the Hyundai Kona and Kia e-Niro use.

 All models in the Leaf range come with the option of ProPilot semi-autonomous driving technology, with the exception of the range-topping Tekna, which has it fitted as standard.
 It can make the car go, turn and stop without any input from you, and will even park the car by itself.
 Once activated, all you need to do is place your hands on the wheel and be ready to take back control if you need to.
 It works very well indeed.